-The site is located adjacent to existing residential estate known as Maes Gwyn situated on south eastern side of Llanfair Caereinon, bounded to the north by existing agricultural land, Watergate Street to the south, existing residential dwellings to the east and settlement boundary.
-The access will be obtained via an existing agricultural gate linking to the estate road.
+The site is located in close proximity to existing residential estate known as Maes Gwyn situated on south eastern side of Llanfair Caereinon, bounded to the north by existing agricultural land, Watergate Street to the south, existing residential dwellings to the east and settlement boundary.
+The proposed development will utilise the already approved vehicular access under the provisions of approved planning permission P/2017/0370.

-Consent is sought in outline for the construction of up to 9 dwellings, including a provision of two affordable dwellings (7 open market + 2 affordable units)..
+Consent is sought in outline for the construction of up to 9 dwellings, including a provision of two affordable dwellings (7 open market + 2 affordable units).
+The indicative block plan submitted with the application details a mix of dwelling types ranging from 3 to 4 bedroom semi-detached and detached dwellings with garages.